Gokulam Kerala FC (women)

-Gokulam Kerala FC Women is an Indian women's football section of Gokulam Kerala FC, based in Calicut, Kerala.
-They participated in Indian Women's League, the women's premier football league in India.
+Gokulam Kerala FC Women is an Indian women's football section of Gokulam Kerala FC.
+They participated in Indian Women's League (IWL), the premier women's football league in India.
 They won the first IWL In 2019–20.
-They then retained the title in 2021–22.
+They then retained the title in 2021–22 and 2022–23.
 In 2021, they became the first club to represent India in AFC Women's Club Championship.

 Crest

 The club logo incorporates elements from historical Theyyam, a famous ritual art form that originated in northern Kerala.
 It encompasses dance, mime and music.

 Stadium

-Gokulam Kerala Women plays most of its home matches at the EMS Stadium, which is located in the heart of Calicut city.
-West stand is the largest block and can accommodate most spectators.
-Currently the capacity of the stadium is limited to 80,000.
+Gokulam Kerala Women plays most of its home matches at the EMS Stadium, which is located in the heart of Calicut.
+They used the Malappuram District Sports Complex Stadium after allegations surfaced that the corporation authorities were not happy with the state of the EMS Stadium under GKFC's maintenance.

+Supporters

+Kerala is a state known for its passionate football fans.
+Football in Northern Kerala (known as Malabar Coastal Region) has arguably one of the most passionate fanbase in the state.
+"GKFC Battalia" is one of the largest supporters' group of Gokulam Kerala FC.
+Another noted supporters' group of the club is named "GKFC Ultras".